 When working through an Agile transformation, many organizations struggle to efficiently re-organize delivery teams.
 Although you won’t find specific mention in the Agile Manifesto or the 12 Principles, most Agile frameworks (such as Scrum and XP) note that Agile teams should strive to be cross-functional.
-What exactly is a cross-functional team, why are they best for Agile, and how can you successfully transition from a single-skill team approach to high-performing cross-functional teams?
+What exactly is a cross-functional team, why are they best for Agile, and how can you successfully transition from a single-skill team approach to high-performing, cross-functional Agile teams?

 • Too many handoffs.
 When a back-end team has to send their features to QA, there’s a handoff that requires extra coordination, using up resources and time.